jstallm/AccurateCommuteLogic/README.md

 Expand **Depart at** dropdown. *this is important folks!*
 Enter **MORNING TIME**
 ```
-NOTE: If you do not input **Depart at** for a realistic time in the future, the calculation will NOT BE ACCURATE.
+NOTE: If you do not input DEPART AT for a realistic time in the future, the calculation will NOT BE ACCURATE.
 ```

 ### Bad Calculation (*AVOID THIS!*)